Skip to main content

-LayersQL is as a derivative of ShopifyQL but is deliberately narrower in scope.
+LayersQL is a derivative of ShopifyQL but is deliberately narrower in scope.
 It removes complexity in favor of a small, consistent set of clauses and functions that make metrics easy to define, reuse, and apply directly in merchandising workflows.

 What you can do with LayersQL